The Vegan & Vegetarian Guide to Reykjavik

 You can find varied plant-based options on their menu or try out their seven-course sharing menu for an adventure.

-Sumac was considered the best restaurant in Iceland at the 2023 Bartenders Choice Awards and was thought to have the best bartender, best cocktail menu, and the best signature cocktail, called Funiks.
-They also create delicious non-alcoholic cocktails.
+Sumac was named the best restaurant in Iceland at the 2023 Bartenders Choice Awards, and its sommelier was named best in Europe and the Middle East in 2024.
+Sumac also features in the 2025 MICHELIN Guide Iceland and is celebrated for its inventive cocktails, including the signature Funiks.
+They also create delicious non-alcoholic options.

 With fantastic food and drinks, a chic atmosphere, and a warm welcome, Sumac is a fantastic choice for a memorable dining experience during your visit to Iceland.
 Make sure to include it in your plans and book your table ahead of time.